-With Air Force One in the background and a crowd of about 8,000 people looking on, President Bill Clinton dedicated the new Northwest Arkansas Regional Airport on November 6, 1998.
+With Air Force One in the background and a crowd of about 8,000 people looking on, President Bill Clinton dedicated the new Northwest Arkansas National Airport on November 6, 1998.

 The airport officially opened for commercial service on November 1, bringing to an end an eight-year process of planning and construction.
 A few days later, President Clinton headed a delegation of regional, state and federal officials who celebrated the opening of the country’s third new commercial service airport in 25 years.
 (The other two are Dallas-Fort Worth and Denver.)